Lahemaa National Park, Eesti - Things to Do in Lahemaa National Park

 Where to Stay

-Võsu seaside village
+Võsu seaside resort area

 Altja fishing village